Harshitha8117/wikipedia/README.md

 - `wikipedia.css`: The CSS file that styles the application.
 - `wikipedia.js`: The JavaScript file that contains the logic for fetching search results and displaying them on the page.

-Installation
+⭐Installation

 1. Clone the repository: `git clone https://github.com/your-username/wikipedia-clone.git`
 2. Open `index.html` in a web browser to view the application.

-API Used
+⭐API Used

 - Wikipedia API: `https://apis.ccbp.in/wiki-search`

-Contributing
+⭐Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-License
+⭐License

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 You can also add some screenshots or demo videos to showcase your project.

-Example Use Cases
+⭐Example Use Cases

 - Searching for articles on Wikipedia
 - Viewing search results with title, link, and description

-Future Improvements
+⭐Future Improvements

 - Implementing pagination for search results
 - Adding more features to the search bar, such as autocomplete or suggestions